Psalm 89:9 You rule the raging of the sea; when its waves rise, you still them.

 The songs all begin as prayers, and I will praise the Lord forever for giving me this wonderful way to worship Him.

-All of this music is very special for it truly is a gift from God.
+This music is very special for it truly is a gift from God.
 It never ceases to amaze and humble me how He plays His music through me.

 Matthew 3:4-6 Now John wore a garment of camel’s hair and a leather belt around his waist, and his food was locusts and wild honey.
 Then Jerusalem and all Judea and all the region about the Jordan were going out to him, and they were baptized by him in the river Jordan, confessing their sins.
 Matthew 3:11 “I baptize you with water for repentance, but he who is coming after me is mightier than I, whose sandals I am not worthy to carry.
 He will baptize you with the Holy Spirit and fire.